 Dogs must at all times wear a collar that bears the name and the address of the owner inscribed on it or on a plate, badge or disc.
 Failure to have identification on a dog can result in an on-the-spot fine issued by a dog warden.
 Failure to pay this fine within a specific period can result in prosecution by the local authority.

-You may wish to micro-chip your dog as well.
+You may wish to microchip your dog as well.
 There is no obligation to do this at present.
-However, a programme of micro-chipping is being planned, following the enactment of the Animal Health and Welfare Act 2013.
+However, a programme of microchipping is being introduced in 2015, following the enactment of the Animal Health and Welfare Act 2013.
 Read more in the Microchipping of Dogs Regulations 2015 (pdf) and in this press release.

 Dog wardens have the power to request the name and address of a person suspected of an offence under the Control of Dogs Act.
 They also have the power to seize and detain any dog and to enter any premises with 5 or more dogs, other than a residence, to seize and detain a dog.
 You are guilty of an offence and can be arrested by a Garda if you obstruct a dog warden in the course of his or her work, refuse to give your name and address or give a false name and address.